6 Min Read

-I have no idea where he is and I really don’t care.
+I have no idea where he is, and I really don’t care.
 Frankly, it’s easier when he’s not here.
 He just makes a mess and riles up the kids.
 I assume he will be home at some point tonight.”

 I knew things between she and her husband were off, I just had no idea the extent to which they were living in a loveless marriage.

 But is staying in a marriage when you have fallen out of love really the right thing to do under any circumstances?
-The answer to that is - it depends.

 It doesn’t have to mean the love is gone, but it does mean you need to make additional effort and potentially redefine what you want and need from your spouse.

 Whether you stay in a marriage or leave is a very personal decision that requires a lot of soul searching and practical considerations.
 No one can make that decision for you, but there are some things that you should think about.

 Expectations For Love And Marriage

 When they got married they both enjoyed being adventurous and doing things outdoors, but when they had children she no longer wanted to do those things.
-As a result resentment built up between them and they drifted apart.
+As a result, resentment built up between them and they drifted apart.

-If you feel like you are living in a loveless marriage is it possible that you and your spouse need to reconsider what you want and need from each other and your relationship?Ask yourself the following questions.
+If you feel like you’re living in a loveless marriage is it possible that you and your spouse need to reconsider what you want and need from each other and your relationship?Ask yourself the following questions.

 - What did you love about your spouse?